Skip to main content

 Best forSetting up and configuring embeds via AI assistantRendering embeds in your frontend

-How it worksNatural language in Cursor, Claude, WindsurfWeb components (<dbn-dashboard>, <dbn-metric>)
+How it worksNatural language in Codex, Cursor, Claude, Windsurf, or any MCP clientWeb components (<dbn-dashboard>, <dbn-metric>)

-What it doesCreates embeds, manages tokens, configures themes/filters, queries data, generates frontend codeRenders dashboards and metrics in the browser
+What it doesCreates embeds, discovers tenants, manages tokens, configures themes/filters, queries data, edits widgets, enables self-serve analytics, generates frontend codeRenders dashboards and metrics in the browser

-When you use itDuring development and setupAt runtime in your application
+When you use itDuring development, setup, and ongoing embed maintenanceAt runtime in your application

 They’re complementary, not competing.
-Use the MCP server to set up and configure your embeds, then use the NPM plugin to render them in your app.
-The MCP server even generates the plugin code for you via generate_embed_code.
+Use the MCP server to set up and maintain your embeds, then use the NPM plugin to render them in your app.
+The MCP server can generate plugin code via generate_embed_code.

 Key Capabilities